seoeongeueun/cheeseme/README.md

 ### 8. Settings
 **Edit Mode**<br>
 ![Edit Mode](https://cheeseme-readme.s3.ap-southeast-2.amazonaws.com/movegif.gif)<br>
-Enable edit mode and click on the yellow cross on the center of each sticker or widget to drag to any position within the left page boundary. <br>
+Enable edit mode and click on the yellow cross on the center of each sticker or widget to drag to any position within the left page boundary.<br>
+Turn off edit mode to save changes.<br>

 **Stickers Settings**<br>
 ![Sticker Settings](https://cheeseme-readme.s3.ap-southeast-2.amazonaws.com/stickersetting.png)<br>